OpenTranslationBible/open-bible/en-GB/18.Job/md/job-17.md

 ## Job 17:6

-> But He has made me a proverb among the people,
+> Yet He has made me a byword among the people,
 > And I am one at whom people spit.

 ## Job 17:7

-> My eye has also become inexpressive because of grief,
+> My eye has also grown dim because of grief,
 > And all my body parts are like a shadow.

 ## Job 17:8

-> The upright will be appalled at this,
+> The upright will be astonished at this,
-> And the innocent will stir himself up against the godless.
+> And the innocent will rise up against the godless.

 ## Job 17:9

-> Nevertheless the righteous will hold to his way,
+> Nevertheless the righteous will remain steadfast in his way,
-> And the one who has clean hands will grow stronger and stronger.
+> And the one who has clean hands will become ever stronger.

 ---

 ## Job 17:10

-> But come again all of you now,
+> Yet return, all of you, I pray,
 > For I do not find a wise man among you.

 ## Job 17:11

-> My days are past, my plans are torn apart,
+> My days are past, my plans are shattered,
-> The wishes of my heart.
+> The desires of my heart.

 ## Job 17:12

-> They make night into day, saying,
+> They turn night into day, saying,
 > ‘The light is near,’ in the presence of darkness.

 ## Job 17:13

-> If I hope for Sheol as my home,
+> If I look to Sheol as my home,
-> I make my bed in the darkness;
+> I spread my bed in the darkness;

 ## Job 17:14